welle/SF-Libraries/readme.md

 - 31/01/2025:

-  - Refine queries in component "Field Access Viewer" [See its readme](<./Field Access Viewer/readme.md>).
+  - Added loading spinner and refine queries in component "Field Access Viewer" [See its readme](<./Field Access Viewer/readme.md>).

 - 29/01/2025: